Colva: Food and beverages

 Colvakars, or people from Colvá, love fish and seafood.
-The cuisine is influenced by Hindu God Saraswat Brahmin origins and four hundred years of Portuguese governance and recently a blend of modern techniques.
+The cuisine is influenced by various influences, origins and four hundred years of Portuguese governance and recently a blend of modern techniques.
 The locals enjoy rice with fish curry (xitt kodi in Konkani), which is the staple diet in Goa.
 Colvá cuisine is famous for its rich variety of fish dishes cooked with elaborate recipes.
 Coconut and coconut oil are widely used in cooking along with chili peppers, spices and vinegar, giving the food a unique flavour.
 Various seafood delicacies include kingfish (visvonn, the most common delicacy), pomfret, shark, tuna and mackerel.
 Among the shellfish are crabs, prawns, tiger prawns, lobster, squid and mussels.
 Colvá food has pork dishes such as vindaloo, chouriço and sorpotel.
 Beef dishes and chicken xacuti are cooked for major occasions amongst the Catholics.
 Sannas are relished.
 A rich egg-based, multi-layered sweet dish known as bebinca is a favourite at Christmas.
 Rissóis de camarão, beef croquettes, fried mussels and semolina prawns are favourite starters.

 The most popular alcoholic beverage in Goa and enjoyed in Colvá is feni.
 Cashew feni is made from the fermentation of the fruit of the cashew tree, while coconut feni is made from the sap of toddy palms.
 The people also drink wine, especially on feast days.

+Subdivisions & Government

+Panchayat: The office of the village panchayat of Colva administers the area covering Colva, Sernabatim, Vanelim & Gandaulim.
+The areas are then uniquely identified by wards or bairros such as Bairro 1 (1st ward), Bairro 2 (2nd ward), Bairro 3 (3rd ward), Bairro 4 (4th ward).

+Comunidades: The office or Casa de Sessōes for the comunidades of Colva, Sernabatim, Vanelim, Canã and Gandaulim are located in the premises of Our Lady of Mercy Church (Igreja de Nossa Senhora das Mercês) in Colva.
+Prior to this (current) office space allocation, the sessions were held at the ancestral homes of the Gancars of Colvá.